-All residence halls will be closed during Christmas and Thanksgiving Breaks.
+All residence halls will be closed during Christmas, Thanksgiving and spring breaks.
 Students are expected to vacate their rooms according to the dates and times listed in the campus calendar.
 Students are responsible for arranging their own off-campus housing when the residence halls are closed.
 Students who fail to vacate their rooms on the designated date will be asked to leave by campus Security and be assessed a late fee of \$250.00.
 When leaving for breaks, all residents should be sure to take all necessary belongings with them from their rooms.
 The residence halls will be locked over these breaks.

 Only students who are part of an approved King University athletic team or organization may remain in residence halls past the cutoff date or come back early before residence halls officially open.
 This approval must be given by the Coordinator for Residence Life to the supervisor or leader of the particular group.
-Students may be asked to move to another residence hall, depending on the Area Coordinator on duty.
-These decisions are left to the discretion of the Coordinator for Residence Life.
-There is no visitation during any break (Thanksgiving, Christmas, and spring).
+Students may be asked to move to another residence hall at the discretion of the Coordinator for Residence Life.
+There is no visitation during any breaks (Thanksgiving, Christmas and spring).
 Students are required to comply with all campus and residence life policies during the break.

-Students must be checked out of their residence hall for Christmas break or at the end of the school year, 24 hours after their last exam.
+Students must be checked out of their residence hall for Christmas break or at the end of the academic school year, 24 hours after their last exam.
 Permission to remain in the residence hall for a longer period of time must be given by the Coordinator for Residence Life.